Ask a doctor about a prescription for DEXKETOPROFEN NORMON 50 mg/2 ml Injectable Solution and Perfusion Solution

-Dexketoprofene NORMON 50 mg/2 ml Injectable Solution and for Infusion EFG
+Dexketoprofen NORMON 50 mg/2 ml Solution for Injection and Infusion EFG

-It is indicated for the symptomatic treatment of moderate to severe acute pain, such as postoperative pain, severe renal colic, and lower back pain (lumbago), when oral administration is not appropriate.
+It is indicated for the symptomatic treatment of moderate to severe acute pain such as postoperative pain, renal colic (severe pain in the kidney), and lower back pain (lumbago), when oral administration is not appropriate.

 Do not use Dexketoprofeno NORMON: